kumarshantanu/sqlrat/README.md

 #### Value placeholder decoration

 When using PostgreSQL, you may have to specially decorate the `?` placeholders for integers on the JVM:

 ```clojure
 (t/realize t {'dept-col "dept_id" :dept-val 20} {:place (t/pgsql-wrap-place)})
 ;;=> ("SELECT * FROM emp WHERE dept_id = ?::integer" 20)
 ```

-Unless you are on the JVM, you may not want the `?` placeholder in the rendered SQL - use a custom arity-2 (index and column-name) `:place` function
+Unless you are on the JVM (i.e. if you are using ClojureCLR or Node.js), you may not want the `?` placeholder in the rendered SQL - use a custom arity-2 (index and column-name) `:place` function:

 ```clojure
 ;; for some Node.js database libraries